 Remuneration for water and sewage services is done through tariffs set by ARSESP during ordinary four-year revision, or extraordinary revision, and annual tariff adjustments.
 While tariff revision address the recomposition of tariffs so they can cover operational costs, maintenance and expansion considering an efficient regime for expenses and a prudence regime for investments, according to the rules determined by the ARSESP, the readjustments are intended to maintain the tariff level by applying the inflation (IPCA) variation, deducting the X Factor, in order to share efficiency with users, and is also adjusted by the Service Quality Factor (IGQ), which can be positive, null, or negative according to the results obtained versus the goals established by Sabesp and approved by ARSESP.

-SABESP’s current tariff structure consists of tariffs according to categories of use, residential, commercial, industrial and public, and within these categories there are special tariffs for users with less purchasing power, such as the social tariff and favelas (only in the Metropolitan Region of São Paulo – SPMR), for social assistance entities and public administration entities that sign a contract with SABESP for the implementation of the Rational Use of Water Program – PURA.
-In addition, there are also tariffs for large commercial and industrial consumers, and for wholesale supply of water and sewage treatment to municipalities that operate their water distribution and sewage collection systems in the RMSP.
+SABESP’s current tariff structure consists of tariffs according to categories of use, residential, commercial, industrial and public, and within these categories there are special tariffs for users with less purchasing power, such as the social tariff and vulnerable (only in the Metropolitan Region of São Paulo – SPMR), for social assistance entities and public administration entities that sign a contract with SABESP for the implementation of the Rational Use of Water Program – PURA.
+In 2021, Arsesp approved a new tariff structure to be implemented in 2022: (i) new classifications for residential customers (Residential, Residential Social, Residential Vulnerable and Residential Collective) and non-residential customers (Commercial, Commercial Assistance, Commercial Collective, Industrial and Public Wholesale, Water Truck, Sewage Cleaning Truck); (ii) different prices for water, sewage collection and treatment sewage services; (iii) the unification of our pricing schedules, which partially reduces subsidies between the regions; and (iv) the charging of a fixed component that reflects fixed costs per connection and another variable part that reflects consumption (a binomial price).
+On March 2022, ARSESP postponed the adoption and a new tariff structure will be implemented following the public consultation scheduled for the first half of 2024.

 |Regulatory Decree 10,710/2021||Regulates the methodology for proving the economic and financial capacity of public sanitation service|